Note: This post (along with the free planning playbook has been updated for 2023/2024!

-The blank monthly calendars will help you allocate out the work for each week (see my next point), and the tiny steps checklist will encourage you to do just a tiny bit of "catch up" bookkeeping each day - even if it's just 5 minutes, you're making progress.
+The blank monthly calendars will help you visually spread out the work for each week (see my next point), and the tiny steps checklist will encourage you to do just a tiny bit of "catch up" bookkeeping work each day - even if it's just 5 minutes, you're making progress.

 Come up with a plan of attack.

-If you’re really behind, take a moment during the planning phase to come up with a “catch up” plan that makes the most sense for your work style and your business.
+Come up with a "catch up" plan that makes the most sense for your work style and your business.
+Grab the planning playbook to get an idea of what all you may need to catch up on (oftentimes just knowing what work actually needs to be done is half the battle!).
 Here are a few examples:

-- Divvy it up by source: Week 1 – tally up monthly Etsy sales, Week 2 – tally up monthly sales from Amazon, Week 3 – enter all expenses from bank account 1, etc.
+- Divvy it up by sales or expense source: Week 1 - enter monthly Etsy sales, Week 2 - enter monthly sales from Amazon, Week 3 - enter everything from your PayPal account, Week 4 - enter all expenses from bank account 1, etc.

 Don't forget about that pesky inventory.

-Dealing with your inventory is likely to be the biggest beast of playing catch up.
 First, brush up on how inventory and cost of goods sold work for tax purposes.
 You might need to catch up on entering all your inventoriable supplies for the year, then do an end of year count to determine your ending inventory amount.
-If you are behind, make sure you set aside enough time to count, measure, and do a whole lot of number crunching.
+If you are behind, make sure you set aside enough time to count, measure, and do a whole lot of data entry.